tidepool-org/handbook/Employment Policies/Working with Tidepool.md

 Employment contracts with FTICs are administered indivudally with each contractor.
 FTICs do not use Zenefits.

-Although FTICs do not receive U.S.-based benefits such as health insurance and 401(k), we think of and treat
+Although FTICs do not receive U.S.-based benefits such as health insurance and 401(k), we think of and treat FTICs the same way we think of and treat full-time U.S.-based employees in all other regards.

 ## Part-time Contractors